 Address: No. 22, 494 Huaihai Zhong Lu, near Yandang Lu 淮海中路494弄22号, 近雁荡路

-Open 24/7, this congee and noodle shop is late-night mainstay for locals.
+Open 24/7, Ding Te Le is a late-night congee and noodle mainstay for locals.

 It’s a hovel of a restaurant, located down an alley amidst the glitzy branded shops on Huaihai Zhong Lu, slotted in a lot within a housing compound.
 It will prove difficult to find, but keep an eye out for the ICBC Bank, the alley is right beside it.

 It’s also listed in the Michelin Guide for a Michelin Plate, defined as “fresh ingredients, capably prepared: simply a good meal.”